MASC Forage Insurance is a suite of programs designed to meet the needs of Manitoba forage producers.

 Basic Hay Insurance fact sheet

 Producers enrolled in Basic Hay Insurance are also eligible for the Harvest Flood Option for insured coarse hay, and Pasture Insurance, along with being automatically qualified for the Hay Disaster Benefit and the Forage Restoration Benefit.

 Producers enrolled in Select Hay Insurance or Basic Hay Insurance can further manage their risk through the following coverage options:

-Enhanced Quality Option (Alfalfa) Factsheet
+Enhanced Quality Option (Alfalfa) Details

 The Enhanced Quality Option for Alfalfa, part of MASC Forage Insurance, provides a higher quality guarantee for Alfalfa acres insured under Select Hay Insurance.
 The Enhanced Quality Option allows producers to increase their RFV guarantee above 105 (the base guarantee for Alfalfa covered by Select Hay Insurance).
 All producers selecting the Enhanced Quality Option start with an Assigned RFV of 130.
-A producer is entitled to a claim if his Alfalfa coverage (in tonnes) has an RFV less than his RFV guarantee.
+A producer is entitled to a claim if their Alfalfa coverage (in tonnes) has an RFV less than their RFV guarantee.

 The Harvest Flood Option, part of MASC's Forage Insurance, provides insurance for the inability to harvest Coarse Hay due to excess moisture.
 To select this option, Coarse Hay acres must be insured under either Select Hay Insurance or Basic Hay Insurance.
 The Harvest Flood Option pays a fixed dollar amount for Coarse Hay acres that cannot be harvested due to excess moisture.
 Acres too wet to harvest are not eligible for production loss compensation.
 High Dollar and Low Dollar Value options are available.